 Find out first-hand what the decision-makers and experts think here.

 The study Software Drives.
 Automotive Development 2030 was conducted by the Stuttgart-based consultancy Kugler Maag Cie as part of the major European research project “Scalare”, in cooperation with BMW Car IT, Bosch, eclipse, Fraunhofer SIT and the University of St. Gallen.
 The study participants were from North America, Europe and Asia.

 The management survey Software Drives.
-Automotive E/E Engenieering Development 2030 was conducted in collaboration with the following organisations:
+Digital Capabilities for Automotive Innovators 2030 was conducted in collaboration with our partner organisations: